 - DFE Guidance for Parents and carers

 - DFE Guidance for Parents and Carers of children attending our of school settings

-From September 2020 we will operate year group ‘bubbles.’
-This will mean that children from one year group can be taught together, play together, have lunch together etc. They can also enter and exit the school building together at set times.
+From September 2021 we will operate as year groups.
+This will mean that children from one year group will be taught together, play together, have lunch together etc. They can also enter and exit the school building together at set times.

 Entering and leaving school

-It is therefore important that you know the temporary new start and end times of the school day as they will have to be staggered across the school.
+It is important that you know the start and end times of the school day.

-When bringing your child to school we are advising:
+When bringing your child to school we are continuing to advise:

 - Only one adult to accompany children to school

 - Adults to observe social distancing of 2m